keys icon

 How to calculate what your mortgage repayments could be

-To use the calculator, you first need to input the amount you think you’ll need to borrow, followed by the number of years you want to repay the mortgage over.
+To use the calculator, you first need to input the amount you think you’ll need to borrow.
+This will be the value of the property minus the size of your deposit or the equity you own in it.

 Next, you need to specify the interest rate of your mortgage deal.
+The calculation assumes the interest rate is fixed and won’t change over the term you have specified.

 By contrast, payments on interest-only mortgages only cover the interest charged, so you’ll need to find a way to repay the capital at the end of the term.
 These are more common on buy-to-let deals.
 See our guide to repayment and interest-only mortgages.